-Please email us at firstname.lastname@example.org or call our office at 703-558-6040 Mondays, Tuesdays, and Thursdays to schedule an appointment.
+Please email us at firstname.lastname@example.org or call our office at 703-558-6040 Mondays, Tuesdays, Thursdays or Friday mornings to schedule an appointment.
 Please follow the guidelines for AIT and biologic injections and allergy skin testing for AIT patients only.

 If you are due for a refill please schedule a virtual appointment followed by allergy skin testing so we can make changes as needed to your formulation prior to mixing your refill.

 Is springtime with allergy and asthma patient’s symptoms will increase.
 Be sure to check in with us for a quick virtual visit to make sure you are on the right treatment regimen.

 Palforzia: FDA approved first drug for treatment of peanut allergy in children.